 - Talk to your doctor about receiving a custom orthotic/shoe insert to try first before taking other measures.
 You might also try wearing a small toe spacer that is placed between your toes to keep your big toe in a straighter position while you sleep.

-- The sooner you receive treatment for a bunion you notice, the better your chances are for relief.
-The ACFAOM states on their website that “The earlier treatment begins, the better the chances are for a full recovery with minimal or no invasion”.
+- The sooner you receive treatment for a bunion, the better your chances are for relief.
+The ACFAOM states on their website that “The earlier treatment begins, the better the chances are for a full recovery with minimal or no invasion.”

-- Keep in mind that bunions won’t go away on their own the majority of time.
-They are a treatable condition according to experts but early action is important, as well as patience and being willing to try new approaches.
+- Keep in mind that bunions usually won’t go away on their own.
+They are a treatable condition, according to experts, but early action is important, as well as patience and being willing to try new approaches.

 Precautions When Treating Bunions

-However, if you start to notice swelling around multiple toes (more than just the big toe) that lasts for a long time, visit a doctor to talk about what other health conditions might be causing your pain.
+If you start to notice swelling around multiple toes (more than just the big toe) that lasts for a long time, visit a doctor to talk about what other health conditions might be causing your pain.
 People who have pain and swelling in multiple toes, other parts of the feet or the ankles might have similar conditions like arthritis, osteoarthritis or bursitis.
-If your swelling, pain, calluses and bunion don’t start to go away after using the treatments above for several months, make sure to get checked by a professional to rule out other serious concerns.
+If your swelling, pain, calluses and bunion don’t start to go away after using the treatments above for several months, make sure to get checked by a podiatrist (foot doctor) to rule out other serious concerns.